 Thankfully today, many health conscious folks are leading a 'sun gazing' renaissance as they become aware of its many amazing health benefits.

 How can sun gazing benefit me?

-Gazing into the sun when it either rises or sets for short periods of time allows the bio-photons of light to enter your eyes and stimulate your pineal gland - the area of your brain responsible for producing the ‘feel-good’ endorphins of melatonin and serotonin.
+By gazing into the rising sun at dawn for short bursts, it can help stimulate the pineal gland - the area of your brain responsible for producing the ‘feel-good’ endorphins of melatonin and serotonin.